slashkc01/ext/README.txt

 2. Displays a new page that only a logged in customer can access.
 3. Add a new item link into the My Account menu connected to produclist module.
 4. Displays product list with the handle_display attribute set to Yes.

+NOTE: append ?mode=slider on "produclist/index/?mode=slider" it will enable the product slider